 Even the term "casualty" must be approached with caution when reviewing military medical data.
-"Casualty" in customary military usage means active duty personnel lost to the theater of operations for medical reasons.
-The term therefore includes illness and noncombat injuries as well as combat injuries.
+"Casualty" in customary military usage means active duty personnel lost to the theater of operations for medical reasons.4 The term therefore includes illness and noncombat injuries as well as combat injuries.
 For this discussion, we focus on battle injuries sustained in combat, i.e. during hostile engagement with a military enemy.
-However, even using this definition, sub-groups of casualties may be included or excluded from a given set of summary statistics, depending on the definitions in use at the time, with important effects both on the results and the inferences that are made from these results, when compared with other data sets.
-5-7
+However, even using this definition, sub-groups of casualties may be included or excluded from a given set of summary statistics, depending on the definitions in use at the time, with important effects both on the results and the inferences that are made from these results, when compared with other data sets.^{5-7}

-Beebe and DeBakey, in their review of World War II combat casualties, wrote: "The proportion of deaths among all men hit is fundamental... although perhaps greatest interest attaches to the proportion of the wounded (excluding those designated as killed) who die of their wounds."
-In this statement, the authors contrast the overall concept of all men hit, to three groups: killed, wounded, and, as a sub-set of wounded, those "who die of their wounds."
-In the discussion of definitions that follows, it will be useful to keep in mind to which of these groups the modern terms refer.
+Beebe and DeBakey, in their review of World War II combat casualties, wrote: "The proportion of deaths among all men hit is fundamental... although perhaps greatest interest attaches to the proportion of the wounded (excluding those designated as killed) who die of their wounds."8 In this statement, the authors contrast the overall concept of all men hit, to three groups: killed, wounded, and, as a sub-set of

-Volume 60 • Number 2 397
+Volume 60 • Number 2